 Once you’ve addressed your learners’ individual needs, here are a few additional steps you can take to improve your course’s accessibility:

-1. Learn more about the role you play in creating an accessible learning environment, and how we share responsibility for accessibility.
+1. Learn more about your role in creating an accessible learning environment, and how we share responsibility for accessibility.

 2. Provide a syllabus statement on accessibility & accommodation.